Chymyst/chymyst-core/docs/chymyst02.md

 The only way a chemical machine can run any code is though running some _reactions_.
 Therefore, we need a reaction whose body calls `readResource()` and another reaction that calls `writeResource()`.

-We also need to define some input molecules that will start these reactions.
+Thus, we need to define some input molecules that will start these reactions.
 Let us call these molecules `read()` and `write()` respectively:

 ```scala